Frequent Questions about e-Manifest

 Residue shipments that are returned to a generator also require a management method code, specifically, H141 for storage, in Item 19.

 Manifest Preparation, Brokers

-- 1. What methods of manifest preparation are supported in e-Manifest?
+1. What methods of manifest preparation are supported in e-Manifest?

-The e-Manifest system will support the preparation of manifests in three distinct ways.
+The e-Manifest system supports the preparation of manifests in three distinct ways.
 First, since manifest users still have the option of using paper manifests, those users preparing manifests for tracking waste shipments may continue to obtain paper manifests from any of the registered manifest printers approved by EPA, and complete, physically carry, and use them in the conventional manner.
-These paper manifests will accompany the waste shipments, be signed by hand by waste handlers with changes in custody of the waste shipment, and then be submitted to the system by the receiving facility within 30 days of receipt.
+These paper manifests accompany the waste shipments, be signed by hand by waste handlers with changes in custody of the waste shipment, and then be submitted to the system by the receiving facility within 30 days of receipt.

 Second, electronic manifests may be obtained from the system, and then prepared, signed, and transmitted electronically through e-Manifest as electronic manifests.
 The process under this second option is fully electronic from start to finish, with the electronic manifests being prepared and signed using portable devices rather than as a set of paper forms that are carried with waste shipments.

 As a third supported method of manifest preparation, the system supports the hybrid, or mixed paper/electronic manifest.
 With the hybrid manifest, the manifest is obtained from the system and prepared by the preparer as an electronic manifest.
 However, when the initial transporter arrives at the generator site, the transporter presents the generator with a printed copy of the electronic manifest, and both the generator and initial transporter sign this paper copy by hand so that the generator can retain this one paper copy on-site as the generator's initial manifest copy.
 Thereafter, the hybrid manifest is processed by the transporter, subsequent waste handlers, and the e-Manifest system as an electronic manifest.